Intimacy

 1. Start with Non-Sexual Touch

 Holding hands, hugging, sitting side by side.
 Begin with physical contact that completely excludes any sexual element.
-The goal is to break the association "touch = sex" and build a new association: "touch = safety."
+The goal is to rewrite the automatic association "touch = danger" into a new association: "touch = safety."
+There is no need to rush.
+There is nothing wrong with days and days where holding hands is enough.

 2. Sensate Focus Technique